 2. Make Drinks Ahead, Too

-Just like the dishes you’ll be serving, you drinks can be made ahead too.
+Just like the dishes you’ll be serving, your drinks can be made ahead too.
 For the coffee drinkers, make a big batch of cold brew concentrate the night before.
 You can always heat the coffee on the stove if your guests want a warm cup, or have ice on hand for iced coffee.

 Brunch isn’t complete without Bloody Marys and Mimosas.
 Bloody Mary mix can be made the night before and guests can add the vodka themselves (+ keep a bottle of hot sauce out for guests who like their Bloodys spicy).

 To add more flair to Mimosas, try a “Prosecco Bar” complete with different fruits and fruit juices to add.
 Strawberries, peaches and raspberries are a great place to start, and guests can pick and choose their mix-ins.
+Plus, get more ideas for big batch cocktails your guests will love.

 3. Put some Pressure on Your Eggs